cardboard-iguana/cardboard-iguana.com/notes/tryhackme-pickle-rick.md

 Looks like password authentication is turned off - only the `publickey` method is available.
 So no brute forcing here - we need Rick's private SSH key.

-No obvious Apache or SSH RCEs for this version in Exploit DB...
+No obvious Apache or SSH RCEs for this version in Exploit DB…

 At this point I'm basically stuck, so I decide to see if I can get a hint by (partially!) reading someone else's walk-through.
 Most of the initial recon in that walk-through (I only scanned down that far) aligns with what I've already done, but it mentions two tools I've not yeat heard of - dirb (which looks like gobuster but possibly more straight-forward) and nikto (which I know *of* but not *about*).
 So let's try those!